 There are many advantages when it comes to federal student loans.
 One of them is the chance for a subsidized interest during school, another is the possibility of loan forgiveness as well as an income-driven repayment plan.

-Direct PLUS Loans
+Direct Subsidized Loans

 A PLUS Loan is a loan that is offered to the parent of any student who is enrolled at least half-time in an eligible program at post-secondary institutions or graduate and professional students at eligible post-secondary institutions.
 The PLUS Loan has a higher interest rate of 7.6% for student loans issued after July 1, 2018, compared to all other federal student loans.

-Have a good credit history
+1) Have a good credit history

 Most private student loan companies and lenders seek those borrowers who have a good credit score ranging from 660 and above.
-For students with little or no credit history at all, this might be quite a huge challenge since having no credit history automatically disqualifies you to be considered for a private educational loan without a cosigner.
+For students with little or no credit history at all, this might be quite a challenge since having no credit history automatically disqualifies you to be considered for a private educational loan without a cosigner.

 No cosigner student loans should be the top priority.
 Though, building credit isn't the fastest solution and shouldn't be considered as an optimal solution if you are planning on starting school in the current year since you may need some time to accomplish this.
-But nonetheless, with a firm and solid credit history, you’ll be able to qualify for different loans on your own.
+Nonetheless, with a firm and solid credit history, you’ll be able to qualify for different loans on your own.

 This process may take two or more years which is too small if you're hoping to get the world's highest credit score because a key factor that contributes to most scores is the amount of time you’ve been borrowing.
 But it should be a bit sufficient.

 To get student loans without a cosigner, start to borrow responsibly.
 Even if you can’t borrow the amount needed right away for school, you could be eligible for a small loan or for obtaining a credit card.
-Having a part-time job could also help if you are able to deposit up to $500 at any of the credit union.
+Having a part-time job could also help if you can deposit up to $500 at any of the credit union.
 Demanding for a cash-secured loan or a secured credit card are other options.
 Any among both will help you establish credit for some credits.

 Most private banks these days are willing to lend to those borrowers who earn at least $25,000 annually.
 Summer jobs also count as income, but most students don't earn that much during summer or academic year jobs.

-2. Be a U.S. Citizen
+3) Be a U.S. Citizen and use collateral

-Unfortunately, most private financing institutions are not willing to offer student financing without cosigner to non-citizens of U.S.
+Unfortunately, most private financing institutions are not willing to offer student financing without cosigner to non-citizens of the U.S.

 A higher-than-average interest rate is levied on those borrowers who seek financing from private institutions without a guarantor.
 Sometimes, private student loan lenders offer a fixed or variable interest rate above 10% to those borrowers who apply without a cosigner.
 They do this to protect themselves from loss when the student borrow enters default.
-They sometimes justify their actions by stating that a student with no cosigner is much more riskier to lend to.
+They sometimes justify their actions by stating that a student with no cosigner is much riskier to lend to.

 It is, therefore, necessary to choose a lender who offers the lowest interest rates before applying for a private student loan without a cosigner